georgeweigt/eigenmath/xcode/README.md

 8. Click through nested folders until the Eigenmath app is found.

-9. Drag Eigenmath to the Applications folder.
+9. Drag Eigenmath to the macOS Applications folder.